Accessibility

 Understanding ARIA Tags

-Making the Web Accessible for All
+How ARIA Tags Help Make the Web Accessible for Everyone

-Making the Web Accessible for All
+How ARIA Tags Help Make the Web Accessible for Everyone

 Brenden Kitt

-Marketing
+Marketing Team

 Table of Contents